Terms and Conditions

 2.4 These terms and conditions are meant to be read in conjunction with the Terms and Conditions posted on the Service Provider’s website.
 If there are any inconsistencies between the two documents then the terms and conditions contained in this document shall prevail.

-2.5 These terms and conditions may be meant to be read in conjunction with X-POLE Australia’s Hire Form, and:
+2.5 These terms and conditions may be meant to be read in conjunction with X-POLE Australia’s Hire Form, and where the context so permits, the terms ‘Goods’ or ‘Services’ shall include any supply of Equipment, as defined therein.

 2.6 Goods are supplied by X-POLE Australia only on the terms and conditions of trade herein to the exclusion of anything to the contrary in the terms of the Customer’s order notwithstanding that any such order is placed on terms that purport to override these terms and conditions of trade.